 A new take on signatures

 You know those emails where the signature is longer than the content itself?
 Emails loaded with an endcap of legalese, or a stack of social network images?
 That’s gotta change.
 So we’re committing to being the change we want to see.
-While HEY doesn’t support signatures today, shortly we’ll be introducing a new, brief take on a place to show your name, title, number, pronouns, degrees, or whatever you want, within a Tweet-like amount of space.
+Name Tags give you a place to show your name, title, number, pronouns, degrees, etc. within a Tweet-like amount of space.

 Our lives are full of numbers telling us we’re behind.
 You have 14 unread emails, 32 new instant messages, and you missed 17 tweets.
 That’s enough.
 That’s why there are no unread counts in HEY.
 No numbers telling you how many emails are in your inbox.
 If there are 8 unread emails, we just show you the emails - we don’t punctuate them with a number.
 Email isn’t a game, you don’t need to keep score.